Fuzzy Wuzzy Angels: History

 They carried stretchers over seemingly impassable barriers, with the patient reasonably comfortable.
 The care they give to the patient is magnificent.
 If night finds the stretcher still on the track, they will find a level spot and build a shelter over the patient.
 They will make him as comfortable as possible fetch him water and feed him if food is available, regardless of their own needs.
 They sleep four each side of the stretcher and if the patient moves or requires any attention during the night, this is given instantly.
 These were the deeds of the "Fuzzy Wuzzy Angels" – for us!

+Australian war correspondent Osmar White noted after the War that the Papua New Guinean war carriers were not serving voluntarily, stating:

+The majority did their work only because the few men in command bullied them into doing it.
+Few if any were serving voluntarily and most would have deserted if possible.
+At this stage they knew of no reason and felt no desire to fight on the side of the Australians against the Japanese; but the habit of obeying western men, inculcated by about sixty years of colonization, was hard to break.

 No known injured soldier that was still alive was ever abandoned by the Fuzzy Wuzzy Angels, even during heavy combat.
 In July 2007, grandsons of Australian World War II soldiers and grandsons of the Fuzzy Wuzzy Angels took part in the "Kokoda Challenge".
 The last Fuzzy Wuzzy Angel from the Kokoda Track area, Faole Bokoi, died aged 91 in 2016.
 He was appointed the Village Constable of his village, Manari, in the 1950s and had visited Australia as a guest of the Returned Services League in his later years.
 The last Fuzzy Wuzzy Angel was Havala Laula who died on 24 December 2017.